 And one of his biggest flip flops?
 Straight from the jackass's, I mean horse's, mouth here's Trump's praise of Democrats, and his support of Hillary Clinton as a diplomat.
 Just check out the interview video:

 Adding President of the United States to his resume will line the Trump brand's pockets with speaking fees, and create a gusher of Trump media hogwash.
-Ugh, now we have Donald Trump's toxic progeny, and cheated upon ex-wifes, to follow on social media - a political version of the Kardashians.
+Ugh, now we have Donald Trump's toxic progeny, and cheated upon ex-wifes, all over social media.

 However much you may disagree (or tire) with my ranting, you can't deny my Trump Orange Chicken is a qualified success, both in flavor and appearance.